JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 ### `withdraw`

 Withdraw `_amount` of deposited tokens.
-Can only be called if user tokens are not locked
+Can only be called if user tokens are not locked.

 **Parameters**